EtienneCmb/tensorpac/docs/source/index.rst

 Tensorpac is an Python open-source toolbox for computing Phase-Amplitude Coupling (PAC) using tensors and parallel computing.
 On top of that, we designed a modular implementation with a relatively large amount of parameters.
 We provide a set of `examples <https://github.com/EtienneCmb/tensorpac/tree/master/examples>`_.

-This package was developped in collaboration with **Juan L.P.
-Soto**

 .. figure::  picture/tp.png
    :align:   center

 Installation:
 *************

-Tensorpac is only based on NumPy, SciPy and use `Joblib <https://pythonhosted.org/joblib/>`_ for parallel computing.
+Tensorpac is based on NumPy, SciPy and use `Joblib <https://pythonhosted.org/joblib/>`_ for parallel computing.
 For the installation, in a terminal run :

 .. code-block:: bash